ArjunCodess/astro-scope/README.md

 3. Process the raw data into a clean format
 4. Analyze the data to calculate risk scores and generate time series data
 5. Display the interactive dashboard
+   - Includes a "Daily Closest Miss" table showing the closest approach per day and ranking the top 10 dates by proximity

 > **Note**: You can still run the data pipeline steps separately if needed:
 > - `python -m lib.data_fetcher` - Fetch data only